You know when I'm hoarse, it just it has an effect on my mind.

 ACLU legal director Harvey Grossman issued a statement saying the group respectfully disagrees.

-Oh no, what what what what now?
+Oh no, what now?

-This was a uh a pleasure to read.
+This was a pleasure to read.

-We've noticed over the past couple of years that obesity was playing a role in our ability to see these images clearly, Uppett said in a telephone interview.
+We've noticed over the past couple of years that obesity was playing a role in our ability to see these images, clearly, Uppett said in a telephone interview.

-Uh these images are limited due to body habitus.
+These images are limited due to body habitus.

 These scans are used to look for tumors, blood clots, broken limbs, and cell phones that have been jammed down the throats of women by angry men named Marlon Brando Gill in Kansas City, Missouri.